Daisy de Melker: Second purported murder: Robert Sproat (second husband)

-Third murder: Rhodes Cecil Cowle (son)
+Third purported murder (of which Daisy de Melker was convicted): Rhodes Cecil Cowle (son)

 On 21 January 1931, Daisy married for the third time.
 Her husband was a widower, Sydney Clarence de Melker; like her two previous husbands, he was a plumber.

 Late in February 1932, Daisy had travelled from Germiston on the East Rand to Turffontein, to obtain arsenic from a chemist.
 She used her former name, Sproat, and claimed that she required the poison to destroy a sick cat.
 Less than a week later, on 2 March 1932, Rhodes, aged 20, fell ill at work after drinking coffee from a thermos flask his mother had prepared for him.
 A fellow worker, James Webster, also become violently sick.
 Webster, who had drunk very little of the coffee, recovered within a few days, but Rhodes died at home at midday on 5 March.
 A postmortem followed and the cause of death was given as cerebral malaria.
 Rhodes was buried at New Brixton cemetery the following day; on 1 April, de Melker received £100 from Rhodes' life insurance policy.

 Daisy's motives for killing her son Rhodes remain unclear.
-In the case of her first two husbands, the motive seemed to be financial gain.
+In the case of her first two husbands, the motive (if indeed she killed them) seemed to be financial gain.
 Rhodes seems to have been under the impression that he would come into an inheritance at age 21.
 One theory is that he was demanding more than his mother could give him and was becoming a burden to her.
 The most obvious answer is that he had become a disappointment to Daisy; she had pampered him all his life, but he rarely showed her any consideration in return.